-A Response to the Urgency of Our Time: An Interview with Marianne Williamson
+A Response to the Urgency of Our Time: Marianne Williamson on the Your Messy Brilliance™ Show

-I’m honored to bring you this conversation with one of my greatest sheroes and a woman who is undoubtedly one of the most influential spiritual thinkers of our time, Marianne Williamson.
+I’m honored to bring you the latest installment of the Your Messy Brilliance™ Show with one of my favorite Featured Truthtellers, who is also a personal shero and one of the most influential spiritual thinkers of our time, Marianne Williamson.
 Ever since reading Marianne’s bestselling book, A Return to Love, I experienced a transformation that has impacted the way I think about love, relationships, and what it means to stay connected with one another in an increasingly disconnected world.
 This book also contains the now-famous paragraph that begins with, “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure…,” which is considered an anthem for a contemporary generation of seekers.

 Marianne has appeared on Oprah, Larry King Live, Good Morning America,and Charlie Rose, among others—sharing her unflinching message of love, responsibility to one another and our planet, and spiritual transformation as a gateway to lasting peace.
 As an internationally acclaimed author, activist, and lecturer, 7 out of 12 of her books have been New York Times bestsellers.
 Her latest book, Tears to Triumph: The Spiritual Journey from Suffering to Enlightenment, dives into what she calls the medicalization of despair, and the importance of applying a spiritual lens to the widespread epidemic of depression.